 Fellowship grants come from the Chief Justice Thomas J. Moyer Legacy Fund, created by the Ohio State Bar Association and managed by the Ohio State Bar Foundation.
-The Committee makes awards of \$4,000 and asks accompanied by a letter from a sponsor.
-The Committee encourages original research and other projects.
+The Committee makes awards of \$4,000 and asks

 The law schools of successful applicants to contribute \$1,000, for a total grant of \$5,000.